Finance & Costs

 It is important to arrange finance which matches your repayment capabilities.
 Shop around for finance.
 Many charges associated with a loan are negotiable and vary enormously between lending institutions.
 Understand the terms of repayment.
 Obtain as much information as possible and if necessary, ask the lender to explain the terms and conditions of a loan in writing.

-You may be entitled to government assistance under the First Home Owners Grant assistance scheme.
-The grant can be used to purchase a property or to build a new home.
+You may be entitled to government assistance under the First Home Owner Grant (FHOG) assistance scheme.
+The grant can be used to purchase a new property or to build a new home.
 Application forms are available from the State Revenue Office (www.sro.vic.gov.au).

 You may be entitled to a stamp duty concession which will reduce the amount of stamp duty which you are required to pay.